 Anonymous reporting systems for at-risk behaviors.

-How AI Amplifies Prevention: Video analytics can detect running, loitering, or other unsafe behaviors that signal a shortcut is being taken.
-Patterns of repeated risky actions are surfaced for proactive coaching, while real-time alerts prompt immediate intervention before a near-miss or exposure occurs.
+How AI Amplifies Mitigation: Video analytics can detect running, loitering, or other unsafe behaviors that signal a shortcut is being taken.
+Patterns of repeated risky actions are surfaced for preemptive coaching, while automated alerts prompt a swift intervention to reduce the risk of a close call or exposure.

 5. Inadequate Emergency Response and Access to Decontamination

 The Hazard: A spill occurs, but the nearest safety shower is blocked by stored materials.
-Delays in decontamination can turn a manageable splash into a severe injury.
-Studies show that absence or poor maintenance of emergency equipment is a key factor in the severity of chemical burn incidents.
+Delays in decontamination can turn a minor splash into a severe injury.

 Regular inspection and testing of safety showers and eyewash stations.